cliffjsgit/class1-slides/slides.md

 [https://coder.run/1402-git](https://coder.run/1402-git)

 Note:
 Create this repo and clone it into your workspace.
 All 3 labs are in this repo.
 We will just be completing Lab 1 for now.
+To view lab, open file in C9 and click "Preview" -> "Preview File 'lab1.md'".

 -----